 NSFileProviderExtension class provides a number of different methods—some that you must not override, a few that you may override, and several that you must override.
 These methods are described below.

-Do Not Overwrite These Class Methods
+Do Not Override These Class Methods

 Call this method whenever you need to create a placeholder.
-Use
+Use the

-placeholderURLForURL:to generate the correct URL based on the local file’s URL.
+placeholderURLForURL:method to generate the correct URL based on the local file’s URL.
 The metadata that you provide depends largely on the needs of your document picker’s user interface, but the common options include file size, filename, and thumbnails.

 This method maps file URLs into their corresponding placeholder URLs.
-You typically call this method to generate the placeholder URL before calling
+You typically call this method to generate the placeholder URL before calling the

 An identifier unique to this